nevanscott/uxui0818/_homework/8-final-project-proposal.md

 ### Description

 Your description need not be overly lengthy, but please try to provide us enough detail to understand your intentions.
-In general, I'd say these should be roughly 2 paragraphs, often accompanied by some bullet points.
+In general, I'd say these should be roughly 2 paragraphs,  accompanied by some bullet points.

 ### Wireframes